truenas/documentation/content/SCALE/SCALEUIReference/TopToolbar/Alerts/AlertSettingsScreen.md

 ![AlertSettingsCertificates](/images/SCALE/22.12/AlertSettingsCertificates.png "Certificates Alert Settings")

-You can customize alert settings for when a certificate has expired or is expiring, a certificate parsing fails, a certificate revokes, and the web UI HTTPS certificate setup fails.
+You can customize alert settings for when a certificate expires, a certificate parsing fails, a certificate revokes, and the web UI HTTPS certificate setup fails.
 {{< /expand >}}

 ### Clustering Alert Settings